Kshitijijari09/Fetch-SDET/Readme.md

 Verify that ChromeDriver is correctly installed and accessible.
 Ensure that all Python packages are installed and up to date.
 Check the website URL and ensure that the web elements the script interacts with are present and correctly identified.
-For further assistance, refer to the Selenium documentation: https://selenium-python.readthedocs.io/
+For further assistance, email: kijari6935@sdsu.edu